General Information for Transferring Credits

 - Upper-division coursework (usually 300-400 level) will be evaluated on an individual basis and may require the instructional department's review.

 - The college or university must have been accredited or be a candidate for accreditation when the course work was taken.

 Coursework listed on non–US transcripts may only be considered when accompanied by an evaluation from an approved service.
 Students may select an agency of their choice from the NACES site.
 A course-by-course evaluation from the evaluation service is required.

 Non-Traditional Transfer Credits

-Lane CC will evaluate any of the following learning experiences for credit depending on test and score:
+Lane will evaluate any of the following learning experiences for credit depending on test and score:

 - Advanced Placement (AP)

 - College Level Entrance Examination Program (CLEP)

 - (AARTS, CCAF, CGI, and SMART) based on American Council on Education (ACE) recommendation.

 A military veteran demonstrating the completion of basic training will be granted 3 credits of PE.
 Completion of basic training can be demonstrated by submitting a copy of your DD214 or your ACE transcript.
 DD214 copies can be submitted in the drop box in the lobby of Building 1, or via mail to: